Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
 ## Update - April 21th, 2024
-Made the ui & no ui colabs install faster by not downloading the cuda toolkit as its already preinstalled, and also added kaggle options.
-Also made readme maybe prettier to look at
+Added kaggle options.
+Also made readme maybe prettier to look at..
+Also previously today i deleted cuda toolkit in the installation as i thought it was preinstalled but i was wrong so i added it back and now should all work fine on all ports.
 ## Update - April 19th, 2024
-Updated facefusion 2.5.1 to 2.5.2 for the colabs & hf space, also added a step for non google chrome users to manually upload inputs in the no ui cokab as it had problems with the cell code for some reason
+Updated facefusion 2.5.1 to 2.5.2 for the colabs & hf space, also added a step for non google chrome users to manually upload inputs in the no ui cokab as it had problems with the cell code for some reason.
 ## Update - April 16th, 2024
-Updated facefusion 2.5.0 to 2.5.1 to both colabs and Hugging Face Space
+Updated facefusion 2.5.0 to 2.5.1 to both colabs and Hugging Face Space.

-Also now fixed the Gradio Public Link not appearing after the update in the Google Colab UI
+Also now fixed the Gradio Public Link not appearing after the update in the Google Colab UI.
 ## Update - April 13th, 2024
-Updated facefusion 2.4.1 to 2.5.0 to both colabs and also the added Hugging Face Space
+Updated facefusion 2.4.1 to 2.5.0 to both colabs and also the added Hugging Face Space.